bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![heroku console](images/image1.png)

-To make sure it is running, go to Resources tab, and check if the dyno is switched to on.
+To make sure it is running, go to Resources tab and check if the dyno is switched to on.

 ![heroku run](images/logs.png)